dinhhannah/dinhhannah/README.md

 ### Hi there 👋
 My name is Hannah Dinh and I am currently pursuing a degree in Computer Science at UC Santa Cruz.
-Previously, I studied at Santa Clara University for my first year, transferred to De Anza College and studied there for my second year, then transferred to UCSC.
+Previously, I studied at Santa Clara University for my first year, transferred to De Anza College and studied there for my second year, and am now studying at UCSC.
 I also took a couple classes at Footill College while I was at De Anza.

 - 📫 How to reach me: hannahdinhHD@gmail.com